 Schizandu takes advantage of the natural detox powers in activated charcoal to pull heavy metals and other toxins out of your system.

 The activated charcoal is finely powdered, so you can mix it into a drink or smoothie, or just swirl it up in a small amount of water and drink it.

 It comes in a 32 oz tub, so it’s an excellent bulk buy and an excellent choice if you want to follow a high dose or a specialized detox program.

-If you want a heavy metal detox that uses chlorella and is also certified organic, Potent Organics Chlorella is the way to go.
+If you want a heavy metal detox that uses chlorella and is also certified organic, Micro Ingredients is the way to go.